bao-project/bao-docs/source/bao_hyp/config.rst

 ---------------------------
 .. _Shared Memory Configuration:

-In Bao's configuration multiple (``shmem0``, ``shmem1``, ...) or no shared memory can be set.
+In Bao's configuration, you can set multiple shared memory regions (e.g., ``shmem0``, ``shmem1``, ...) or none at all.
 An ID is assigned to each shared memory object.
 Later, this ID can be linked to an IPC in the multi-guest configuration.

 .. figure:: img/shmem.svg
     :align: center